mustardamus/nuxt-bulma-slim/README.md

 ## How does it work?

 First all classes that Bulma provides are extracted along with the source files where they were found.
-For example the extracted class '.container' can be found in `bulma/sass/elements/container.sass`.
+For example the extracted class `.container` can be found in `bulma/sass/elements/container.sass`.

 Second all single file components (`*.vue` files in `layouts`, `pages` and